 The national government has deducted money from the oil revenues that it owes to the southern government for services provided to the south, such as road building.
 The costs of such services provided by the north to the south cannot be verified by the Joint Technical Committee for Oil Revenue Distribution.
 Such deductions used to be in the order of a few hundred million dollars a year (in 2005 they were \$194.5 million), were considerably smaller in 2008 (between January and September 2008 they were \$10 million) and have so far amounted to nothing to 2009.
-159 The Joint Technical Committee for Oil Revenue Distribution receives information on the amounts of money deducted but is not in a position to be able to verify if they are the correct amounts of money, or, indeed, if the stated services were provided.
+The Joint Technical Committee for Oil Revenue Distribution receives information on the amounts of money deducted but is not in a position to be able to verify if they are the correct amounts of money, or, indeed, if the stated services were provided.
 Allegations were made to Global Witness' staff that some of the deductions were used to pay for controversial development projects in the south that have included building hospitals and schools that now sit as empty buildings, with no staff, patients or students, and building mosques in predominantly Christian areas.
 It has not been possible to verify these claims.
+It is not enough that a small number of select people see the oil contracts; civil society and others in government must have access as well.